junxit/us-congress-bills-115/bill.md

 # H.R.
 5613

-> To designate the Quindaro Townsite in Kansas City, Kansas, as a National Commemorative Site.
+> To designate the Quindaro Townsite in Kansas City, Kansas, as a National Historic Landmark, and for other purposes.

 ## § 1.
 Quindaro Townsite National Commemorative Site Act